United States • Born on December 30th

 Dimitri joined Watsi on March 12th, 2013.
-Four years ago, Dimitri became the 1789th member to automatically support a new Watsi patient every month.
-Since then, 4,157 more people have become monthly donors!
-Dimitri's most recent donation traveled 8,300 miles to support Daw Ei, a woman from Burma, to fund cardiac surgery.
+Seven years ago, Dimitri joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Dimitri's most recent donation traveled 8,700 miles to support Eva, a newborn baby from Tanzania, to fund clubfoot repair surgery.

 Dimitri has funded healthcare for 86 patients in 10 countries.